Heart failure therapy and heart transplant

 Our team’s approach to care is unique – we prefer to use less medication, perform less invasive testing and procedures, and use minimal immunosuppressant medications – this approach leads to less adverse side effects, better care and better outcomes.

 Meet the team

-Our pediatric heart failure and pediatric heart transplant team is led by Dr. Erik Edens, PhD, director of heart failure and heart transplant, and Dr. Robroy MacIver, MD, our cardiovascular surgical director.
+Our pediatric heart failure and pediatric heart transplant team is led by Erik Edens, MD, director of heart failure and heart transplant, and Robroy MacIver, MD, surgical director of heart failure and heart transplant.
 Additionally, the team is supported by:

 - Beth Johnson, MSN, CPNP, transplant/VAD coordinator

 - Holly Thompson, MSN, CPNP, AC, transplant/VAD coordinator

 - Berlin Heart Parent Booklet

 - PHTS patient book

 Dr. Eden’s publications:

 - Less is More in Post Pediatric Heart Transplant Care